Ivaldivi/DATA515-Image-Classification/README.md

 ## Streamlit
-After cloning this repo, run the Streamlit app using this command: streamlit run walandmarks/ui/Home.py
+After cloning this repo, run the Streamlit app using this command:\
+python -m streamlit run walandmarks/ui/Home.py

 ## How To Use Conda Environment:
 In order to create a conda environment from the current environment.yml file, run the following line:\